Jaguarlinux/Jaguar-Linux-packages/README.md

 There is also the `bootstrap` command, which will build all necessary `bootstrap` packages from scratch.
-This is usually not recommended, since those packages are built using your host system's toolchain and are neither fully featured nor reproducible (your host system may influence the build) and thus should only be used as a stage 0 for bootstrapping new Void systems.
+This is usually not recommended, since those packages are built using your host system's toolchain and are neither fully featured nor reproducible (your host system may influence the build) and thus should only be used as a stage 0 for bootstrapping new Jaguar systems.

 If you still choose to use `bootstrap`, use the resulting stage 0 container to rebuild all `bootstrap` packages again, then use `binary-bootstrap` (stage 1) and rebuild the `bootstrap`